ScriptonBasestar/sb-discourse-plugin-kakao/README.md

    - `login_required: false`
 6. start your local rails server as following:
    - ```% REDIRECT_URL_ORIGIN=http://localhost:4200 rails s```
-7. at this point, when you go to localhost:4200, you should be redirected to /login and be presented with a "Login With Amazon" button.
+7. at this point, when you go to localhost:4200, you should be redirected to /login and be presented with a "Login With Kakao" button.
 Clicking on it should take you to an authentication flow on kakao.com and redirect you in the end, to a logged in session at localhost: 4200.